-Now “collectible" is a fairly generic term, and can include a lot of different assets.
-(The case can be made that some people like collecting huge amounts of dollars in their bank accounts.)
+Now, "collectible" is a fairly generic term, and it can include a lot of different assets.
+(The case can be made that some people like "collecting" huge amounts of dollars in their bank accounts.)
 In recognition of this fact, the IRS provides an item-specific list of collectibles that are off-limits to your Self-Directed IRA.
 These include:

-- Antiques – Would your Self-Directed IRA be interested in investing in a small washing bowl?
-In 2017, Sotheby's sold the Ru Guanyao Brush Washer Bowl – a 900 year-old Chinese antique – for $37.68 million in a Hong Kong auction.
+- Antiques – Interested in investing in a small washing bowl?
+In 2017, Sotheby's sold a Ru Guanyao brush-washer bowl, a 900-year-old Chinese antique, for $37.68 million in a Hong Kong auction.

-- Metals and coins – It’s hard to avoid the plethora of advertisements from companies urging you to get into gold and other metals.
-It’s even harder when you think about the windfall that it may mean for your Self-Directed IRA.
-However, most of those precious metals are off limits to you.
-Metals in general are prone to consumer abuse and designating them as a forbidden collectible is a legitimate move by the IRS.
-Still, if a Self-Directed IRA investor really wants to diversify with precious metals, the IRS allows the investment with some very tight standards.
-The IRS explicitly permits gold coins that are minted by the Treasury department with the weight of one, one-half, one-quarter, or one-tenth of an ounce.
+- Metals and Coins – There are some exceptions, but most precious metals are off limits.
+Metals in general are prone to consumer abuse, and designating them as a forbidden collectible is a legitimate move by the IRS.
+Still, if a Self-Directed IRA investor wants to diversify with precious metals, the IRS allows the investment with some very tight standards.
+The IRS explicitly permits gold coins that are minted by the Treasury Department with the weight of one, one-half, one-quarter, or one-tenth of an ounce.
 Other permissible metals include certain platinum and silver coins and specific types of bullion.
-In all cases check with a tax expert before your purchase to ascertain that it will not in any way negatively affect your Self-Directed IRA.
+In all cases, check with a tax expert before your purchase to ascertain that it will not in any way negatively affect your Self-Directed IRA.

-- Gems - Much like precious metals can experience steep climbs in price, gems can also vary based on the collector’s market.
-In 2016 a 14.62 carat blue diamond known as "The Oppenheimer Blue" sold for $57.5 million.
+- Gems - Much like precious metals can experience steep climbs in price, gem values can also vary based on the collectors' market.
+In 2016, a 14.62-carat blue diamond known as "The Oppenheimer Blue" sold for $57.5 million.

-- Stamps – One of the classic collectible categories, stamps continue to fetch astounding prices at auction.
-A British Guiana 1c Magenta was recently sold by Sotheby's for $8,307,000.
+- Stamps - : One of the classic collectible categories, stamps continue to fetch astounding prices at auction.
+The rare British Guiana 1c Magenta was sold by Sotheby's in 2021 for $8,307,000.

-- Alcoholic beverages – Wine is as much a collector’s item as any of the others.
-A bottle of Screaming Eagle Cabernet 1992 can be yours for as little as $500,000.
-However, you would have to drink it or find somewhere else to put it because it can't go in a Self-Directed IRA.
+- Alcoholic Beverages - A bottle of Screaming Eagle Cabernet Sauvignon 1992 can be yours for as little as $500,000.
+However, you would have to drink it or find somewhere else to put it; it can't go in a Self-Directed IRA.

 Consequences of Investing in Collectibles

-Presumably, you now know enough to stay away from collectibles as a Self-Directed IRA asset.
-However, what if your passion and expertise lie in one of the collectible fields, and you would really like to take advantage of that to grow your retirement funds?
-Theoretically there is an available option.
-Although your Self-Directed IRA may not invest directly in collectibles as an asset, it may invest in a company that sells collectibles.
+If your passion and expertise lie in one of the collectible fields, you can still advantage of that to grow your retirement funds.
+Although your Self-Directed IRA may not invest directly in collectibles as an asset, it may invest in a private company that sells collectibles.

-Sotheby is no longer publicly traded, but it’s still possible to find other publicly traded “collectible” options for your Self-Directed IRA.
-There are a number of wine and liquor companies which are publicly traded.
-There are even more gold and precious metal stocks that you can invest in.
-And certainly there is no shortage of gem and diamond companies that are listed on the market.
-Obviously, you'll have no say in the asset acquisitions of these companies, but you can use your collectible expertise to evaluate them as a business and determine their chance of success.
+Finding other private "collectible" companies for your Self-Directed IRA is also possible.
+There are a number of wine and liquor companies that you can invest in.
+And certainly, there's no shortage of gem and diamond companies that exist.
+Obviously, you'll have no say in the asset acquisitions of these companies, but you can use your expertise to evaluate them as a business and determine their chances of success.